YasmineBB/cycle-changes-tracker/README.md

 ## Introduction

-Cycle Changes Tracker is a Command Line Interface programme developed to help women track changes to their cycle upon changing their method of birth control.
+Cycle Changes Tracker is a Command Line Interface programme developed to help women track changes to their cycle upon changing or stopping their method of birth control.

 This programme runs in a Command Line Interface and has been developed with Python.